Epidural abscesses — causes, symptoms and treatment

-An epidural abscess is a collection of pus (infected material).
+An epidural abscess is a collection of pus, or infected material, in the epidural space of the spine or brain.
 It is an uncommon infection that is usually found in the spine, but can appear in the skull or brain in some cases.
 It is called a spinal epidural abscess if it is found in the spine area.
 This infection appears in the dura, or tissue, that is found surrounding the nerve roots and spinal cord.
 An epidural abscess can be potentially debilitating, and is an extremely dangerous and serious condition; the abscess causes swelling in the area that could lead to fatal consequences.
 To prevent serious side effects and symptoms, an epidural abscess must be treated immediately.

 Causes and symptoms

 Generally, a bacterium causes the epidural abscesses to form.
 The most common bacterium causing this condition is called staphylococcus aureus.
-However, other infections, germs in the blood or fungus can also cause the condition to develop.
+However other bacteria or fungus can also cause the condition to develop.
 The danger in an epidural abscess is that many patients do not display a visible source of the infection.
 The most common cases of epidural abscess develop due to the following circumstances:

 - Invasive spinal procedures such as traditional open back surgery

 - Bone infections in the spine

 - Infections of the bloodstream

 When an epidural abscess occurs the spine, a number of symptoms can develop, including:

 - Back pain

 - Loss of sensation or feeling

-Epidural abscesses are very serious conditions, so if you have experienced any of these symptoms, speak with your physician immediately.
-Talk to your doctor about getting an MRI or CT scan, as these can generally detect an epidural abscess.
-Once you have your diagnosis, a physician may recommend surgery or antibiotic-based therapy.
-These treatments should begin immediately following a diagnosis.
+An epidural abscess is a very serious condition so if you have experienced any of these symptoms, speak with your doctor immediately.
+He or she will typically order diagnostic imagery, such as an MRI or CT scan, to detect an epidural abscess.
+Once a diagnosis is reached, a doctor may recommend surgery or antibiotic-based therapy.